active-group/active-quickcheck/doc/intro.md

-# Introduction to `deinprogramm.quickcheck`
+# Introduction to `active-quickcheck`

-The `deinprogramm.quickcheck` library is a straightforward port of the original version of [QuickCheck](http://en.wikipedia.org/wiki/Quickcheck) to Clojure.
+The `active-quickcheck` library is a straightforward port of the original version of [QuickCheck](http://en.wikipedia.org/wiki/Quickcheck) to Clojure.
 It allows a programmer to formulate specifications of properties of